raghavbali/raghavbali.github.io/index.md

 # Bio

-Raghav Bali is a Data Scientist at Delivery Hero, one the world's leading food delivery service based out of Berlin, Germany.
-With over a decade's experience, his work involves research & development of enterprise level solutions based on Machine Learning, Deep Learning and Natural Language Processing for real world use-cases.
-Raghav has published multiple peer-reviewed papers, has authored over 7 books and is a co-inventor of multiple patents in the areas of machine learning, deep learning and natural language processing.
-In his previous role at Intel, he was involved in enabling proactive data driven IT initiatives using Natural Language Processing, Deep Learning and traditional statistical methods.
-He has also worked in finance domain with American Express, solving digital engagement and customer retention use cases.
+Raghav Bali is a Data Scientist at Delivery Hero, one of the world’s leading food delivery platforms, based in Berlin, Germany.
+With over a decade of experience, he focuses on researching and building enterprise-grade solutions using Machine Learning, Deep Learning, and Natural Language Processing for real-world challenges.
+Raghav has published several peer-reviewed papers, authored more than seven books, and co-invented multiple patents in the fields of machine learning, deep learning, and NLP.

+Before joining Delivery Hero, he worked at United Health Group (Optum) where he researched and developed a number of cutting edge solutions for the US healthcare sector.
+At Intel, he helped drive data-first IT initiatives using NLP, deep learning, and traditional statistical techniques.
+Earlier, at American Express, he tackled customer retention and digital engagement problems in the finance domain.

 <div class="row" id="timeline-logos">
     <div class="col-xs-3">